 RMB Products provided in-house services throughout all phases of the project and delivered products in about one-third of the time required for stainless steel components.

 Results: BIO-ARMOR Solution Saves $5 Million in 18 Weeks

 All aspects of the project ran smoothly and all project requirements were successfully met.

 Project turnaround.
-RMB Products delivered the product 18 weeks after Shell released the order for production, compared with the anticipated 50-week lead time for super duplex stainless steel.
+RMB Products delivered the BIO-ARMOR solution 18 weeks after Shell released the order for production, compared with the anticipated 50-week lead time for super duplex stainless steel.
 Both lead times included fabrication, preparation, finishing, painting, and delivery for inspection and acceptance.